 - Increasing market share through charging lower prices, while still making a reasonable profit on each sale because you’ve reduced costs.

-Remember that Cost Leadership is about minimizing the cost to the organisation of delivering products and services.
+Remember that Cost Leadership is about minimising the cost to the organisation of delivering products and services.
 The cost or price paid by the customer is a separate issue.

 The Cost Leadership strategy is exactly that – it involves being the leader in terms of cost in your industry or market.
 Simply being amongst the lowest-cost producers is not good enough, as you leave yourself wide open to attack by other low cost producers who may undercut your prices and therefore block your attempts to increase market share.